Milanovv7/DragonWeb-Browser/README.md

 Enjoy your browsing.

 ⚠️IT MAY BE FILLED WITH RANDOM BUGS⚠️
-⚠️IT DOES HAVE LIMITANONS, MEANING IT'S HARD TO ISE ON THE DAILY⚠️
+⚠️IT DOES HAVE LIMITANONS, MEANING IT'S HARD TO USE ON THE DAILY⚠️